Which laws, formal standards, regulations, and guidelines are relevant to the work of an examination board (EB)?

 The most important of these are listed below.
 NB.
-Laws, rules and guidelines are not only important for the EB themselves, but also for all actors within a programme who are affected by or have dealings with them.
-As a suggestion: make relevant regulations, protocols, manuals etc. that are important for, for instance, lecturers/examiners, accessible on an easy-to-find website.
-See for example the website of the EB of BMS.
-Relevant information can also be communicated this way to students, for example about the way in which they can submit a request or complaint to the EB.
+Laws, rules, and guidelines are not only important for the EB themselves, but also for all actors within a programme who are affected by or have dealings with them.
+As a suggestion, make relevant regulations, protocols, manuals, etc. that are important for, for instance, lecturers and examiners, accessible on an easy-to-find website.
+See, for example, the website of the EB of BMS.
+Relevant information can also be communicated to students in this way, for example, about how they can submit a request or complaint to the EB.

 - UT Assessment Policy